openSUSE/nailed/README.md

     repos:
     # Array of GitHub repository names, as they appear in GitHub
     # query available repos with nailed -l <organization>
+    jobs:
+    # Array of Jenkins jobs/workers as they appear in Jenkins
     # continue adding more products here

 ```